tanem/karma-protractor-demo/README.md

 # karma-protractor-demo

-A little demo which shows how one might wire up [Karma](https://github.com/karma-runner/karma) and [Protractor](https://github.com/angular/protractor) for unit and end-to-end (e2e) testing.
+A little demo app which shows how one might wire up [Karma](https://github.com/karma-runner/karma) and [Protractor](https://github.com/angular/protractor) for unit and end-to-end (e2e) testing.

 ## Install